 31-18

-The initial goal was to capture a point of focus in the optimal spot to balance the composition and hold a wandering eye in check.
-Only after the passage of time does a nuanced irony become clear: despite perfect execution in the camera, the file itself is unanchored.
-The metadata wasn't stewarded well.
-The original is only remembered to be found, lost somewhere in one of hundreds of folders on one of half-a-dozen 2TB hard drives.
+But!
+Unfortunately, the metadata wasn't stewarded well.
+The importance of metadata stewardship is something I tend to waffle on.
+The detail of the file’s origin is something only remembered to be found, lost somewhere in one of hundreds of folders on one of half-a-dozen 2TB hard drives.
 IMG_????.CR2 is a perfectly focused artifact from a moment whose context has inevitably gone blurry.

 Digital Wallpaper